-Y OU CAN USE THE INSTALLER, FOUND ON THE SYSTEM TOOLS DISK, TO SET UP your Macintosh as an AppleShare[®] workstation.
+OU CAN USE THE INSTALLER, FOUND ON UTILITIES DISK 1, TO CREATE A SMALL System Folder or to set up your Macintosh as an AppleShare[®] workstation.
+It works exactly like the Installer found in the Setup Folder on your System Tools disk.
 (The Installer is described in detail in the Macintosh System Software User's Guide.)
-This chapter explains how to install the AppleShare workstation software.